ceudmilefailte/ceudmilefailte/README.md

 - 👋 Hi, I’m @ceudmilefailte
 - 👀
-- 🌱 I’m currently studying computer science and Internet Technology
+- 🌱 I’m studying Computer Science and Internet Technology
 - 💞️
 - 📫 How to reach me ...